Cyber Charter School Vs. Your Local District School

 Parent involvement is crucial in the cyber model.

 Parent involvement is critical to the success of students in cyber charter schools.
 Parents are not only there to supervise their child, but to help them understand concepts and help explain assignments when their child is not in class.
-Because parents are so involved in the cyber charter model, parents can quickly tell when their child is struggling in a specific subject and can reach out to a child’s teacher directly for help.
+Because parents are so involved in the cyber charter model, parents can quickly identify when their child is struggling in a specific subject and can reach out to a child’s teacher directly for help and guidance.

 In the cyber charter school model, you can see what your child is doing and know exactly what they are learning in class each day.
-This allows you to provide one-on-one support when your child needs it.
-Though we do have them, there is no need to wait for parent-teacher conferences to address any issues.
+This allows you to monitor their daily progress and provide one-on-one support when your child needs it.
+Though cyber charter schools do have them, there is no need to wait for parent-teacher conferences to address any issues.